couchbase/couchbase-lite-ios/README.md

 For full details see the [wiki page][7].
 The basic steps are:

- 1. Clone the TouchDB repository to your local disk.
+ 1. Clone the Couchbase Lite repository to your local disk.
  2. In that directory run "`git submodule init`" and then "`git submodule update`".
 This will clone the dependent library repos (such as [FMDB][5] and [MYUtilities][6]) into the vendor/ subdirectory.
  3. Open the Xcode project and build the "Mac Framework" and/or "iOS Framework" schemes.